geodynamics/Rayleigh/doc/source/User_Guide/devel_environment.rst

 .. code-block:: bash

-   docker run -it --rm -v $HOME:/root geodynamics/rayleigh-buildenv-bionic
+   docker run -it --rm -v $HOME:/work -e HOSTUID=$UID -e HOSTGID=$GROUPS -e HOSTUSER=$USER geodynamics/rayleigh-devel-bionic:latest

-This will give you a shell inside the container and mount your home directory at ``/root``.
+This will give you a shell inside the container and mount your home directory at ``/work``.
 You can clone, configure, build, and run the code and analyze the outputs using Python inside the container.
-Any changes below ``/root`` will be reflected in your home directory.
+Any changes below ``/work`` will be reflected in your home directory.
 Any other changes to the container will be deleted once you exit the shell.

-.. note:: This looks like you are running everything as the root user, but viewed from outside the container you are still running everything as the user who launched docker.
-Running as root inside the container has the advantage that you can easily get additional package using the ``apt`` command.
+.. note:: Your user has ``sudo`` rights within the container.
+This allows to install packages using the ``apt`` command or modify the system in any other way.

 Configuration and Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^